simonknittel/discord-bot-api/_plugins/music-bot/README.md

 With `commandPrefix` you can set a custom command prefix for this plugin (optional).
 It defaults to `music`
 With `library` you can define where the songs should be downloaded to.
 With `skipLimit` you can define how many users you need to skip the current song (optional).
 It defaults to `1`
 With `announceSongs` you can enable or disable the announcing of the current song (optional).
 It defaults to `true`
+With `autoJoinVoiceChannel` you can define a voice channel which the bot trys to enter when it starts up.

 ```json
 "plugins": {